CCA's Public Safety Office oversees safety and security issues at both the San Francisco and Oakland campuses as well as

 Public Safety maintains the college's emergency response plan, emergency supplies, and communication equipment.

 Public Safety documents on-campus incidents, injuries, and criminal activities with reports that can be used for insurance claims or other legal purposes.
-The offices can also assist members of the college community in completing and submitting police reports.
+The officers can also assist members of the college community in completing and submitting police reports.

 Special Events Coverage

-Many special events are conducted at the college that requires additional Public Safety services.
+Many special events are conducted at the college that require additional Public Safety services.
 Students should contact the Public Safety Department at least two week prior to an event if additional coverage is needed.